City of London Trust Buys Back Shares

 City of London Investment Trust PLC (GB:CTY) has released an update.

-The City of London Investment Trust PLC, managed by Janus Henderson Fund Management, has announced the market purchase of 69,055 of its own shares at 425.5p each, which will be held in Treasury.
-Following the transaction, the company’s total issued ordinary share capital remains at 502,664,868 shares, with the total voting rights now standing at 33,230,714.
-This action follows the authorization granted at the company’s Annual General Meeting on 31 October 2023.
+The City of London Investment Trust PLC has announced the market purchase of 400,000 of its own shares, a move that will have the shares held in Treasury.
+This transaction does not alter the company’s issued ordinary share capital, which remains at over 502 million shares, but the total voting rights have now been adjusted to 33,190,337.
+This figure will be the denominator for shareholders to calculate any changes in their interest according to the FCA’s rules.

 For further insights into GB:CTY stock, check out TipRanks’ Stock Analysis page.